Swimlane Diagrams: How the Layout Makes Accountability Visible Before Anyone Reads the Text

 How AI-generated BPMN assigns tasks to lanes

 Automated lane assignment is one of the more subtle things an AI-native BPMN platform does well.
 The assignment logic reads the process description for actor mentions ('the compliance officer', 'the finance team', 'the customer service agent'), clusters synonyms ('customer service', 'support', 'CS' all belong to the same lane), and groups tasks under the actor responsible.
-Ambiguous tasks: ones where the actor is not clearly mentioned: either trigger a clarifying question or get assigned to a default lane that the user can re-categorise later.
+Ambiguous tasks, where the actor is not clearly mentioned, either trigger a clarifying question or get assigned to a default lane that the user can re-categorise later.

 The sophistication of the assignment shows up in edge cases.
 A task like 'the system auto-approves' should be assigned to a System lane, not to a human role; an AI that correctly places it in a System lane has recognised that 'the system' is an implicit actor.
 A task like 'the team discusses' usually means multiple roles are present simultaneously, and the AI should either pick the dominant role or flag the ambiguity.
-Refinement via the AI chat interface: 'move the approval task to Finance': is the fallback for any assignment the AI gets wrong, and is a faster correction than redragging nodes on a manual canvas.
+Refinement via the AI chat interface, such as asking to 'move the approval task to Finance,' is the fallback for any assignment the AI gets wrong, and is a faster correction than manually dragging nodes on a canvas.

 Why the rendered layout looks good without manual work